tvoas/vllm-fork/scripts/README.md

 -g  max-seq-len-to-capture for vLLM, int, default=8192
     Used to control the maximum batched tokens to be captured in HPUgraph.
     Reduce this value could decrease memory usage, but not smaller than 2048.
+-k  enable-chunked prefill and cap max-num-batched-tokens
+    to the specified value, int, default=disabled
 -u  gpu-memory-utilization, float, default=0.9
     Used to control the GPU memory utilization.
 Reduce this value if OOM occurs.
 -e  Extra vLLM server parameters, str, default=None